cameron-pulcifer/local-dns-with-subdomain/README.md

 - `address=/.test/.xyz/127.0.0.1` => `address=/.test/.xyz/.local/.fake/127.0.0.1`

+For a new TLD (domain extension), add a new line to generate the resolver file:

+- `sudo bash -c 'echo "nameserver 127.0.0.1" > /etc/resolver/fake'`
+- `sudo bash -c 'echo "nameserver 127.0.0.1" > /etc/resolver/local'`

 Add new wildcard certificates for your TLD by appending to the end of the file:

 ```